nazuke/SEOMacroscope/docs/manual/index.md

 Please note that HTML documents are *always* crawled.

-Otherwise, to speed things up, we can exclude document types that we are not interested in crawling.
+Otherwise, to speed things up, we can exclude document types that we are not interested in crawling or processing further.

-In general, excluded document types will still have a HEAD request issued against them, but they will not be downloaded and crawled further.

 ##### CSS stylesheets

-Enabling this option will cause CSS stylesheets to be fetched, and crawled.
+Enabling this option will cause CSS stylesheets to be parsed, with some links inside further crawled and processed.

 Please not that currently, there is partial support for crawling further linked assets, such as background images, within stylesheets.